laralv/adventureplaner-2000/README.md

 ## Configuring Adventure Planner 2000

 Adventure Planner 2000 consists of two parts; a Python-script and a Google Sheet.
 The Python-script reads route data from Strava and writes it to the Google sheet.
 In turn, the tourer will further enrich the data, and get a nice overview of what lies ahead.
+A BIT MORE INFO HERE.
+ARCHIMATE FIGURE

 Before running the Python-script you will need to take care of a few things:
 1. Clone this repo or download the three files `main.py, google_config.json, strava_routes.json`